 The smiling yellow face in the feature graphic above is supposed to look like the smiling Acid2 test reference image like it does in other modern web browsers.
 BriskBard’s result isn’t quite perfect yet; it kind of looks more like some kind of terrifying cyborg creature more than a smiling face.
 It does, however, show that the BriskBard layout engine has come quite some way and it’s rather impressive considering it was created by just one person.

 BriskBard’s font tendering is also a bit unique.
-It uses greyscale antialiasing instead of the traditional subpixel antialiasing seen in most programs and almost all web browsers and text-processing heavy programs.
+It uses grayscale antialiasing instead of the traditional subpixel antialiasing seen in most programs and almost all web browsers and text-processing heavy programs.
 Text rendering will occasionally fail on pages with complex layouts, requiring a restart to get it to display text again.
-There is also no support for web fonts, so webfonts that are being misused for iconography may be missing.
+There’s also no support for web fonts, so webfonts that are being misused for iconography may be missing.

-I was surprised to discover that BriskBard worked remarkably well on high resolution displays (HiDPI).
-I really didn’t expect that as some of the more mainstream web browsers and other programs still haven’t got their act together in that department.
+I was surprised to discover that BriskBard worked remarkably well on high-resolution displays (HiDPI).
+I didn’t expect that as some of the more mainstream web browsers and other programs still haven’t got their act together in that department.

 I couldn’t make heads nor tails of the unit calculations in BriskBard.
 It seems to round up where other browsers round down, and down where other browsers round up.

 The biggest hurdle for adopting a website to work with BriskBard will probably be the lack of scripting support, and possibly the lack of support for CSS level 3 selectors.
 It does, however, provide web developers with a good test browser for verifying that their websites are still accessible without scripting.

 The User-Agent breaks with quite a few established conventions: